inammar/Appium-API-Demos/README.md

 3. Test Environment:

      • Selenium WebDriver and Appium for app UI automation.

      • TestNG for test execution and report generation.

      • Java as the programming language.

      • Appium Inspector for locating the elements.

+     • API-Demos for functional tests (can be installed from here https://github.com/appium/appium/blob/master/packages/appium/sample-code/apps/ApiDemos-debug.apk).

-4. Test Scenarios
+5. Test Scenarios

    4.1.
 Functional Tests: